New Jersey Alimony and Spousal Support Attorney

 Who Qualifies for Spousal Support?

-The eligibility for spousal support in New Jersey is not gender-based, and either spouse can be entitled to receive alimony depending on their financial circumstances.
+The eligibility for spousal support in nj is not gender-based, and either spouse can be entitled to receive alimony depending on their financial circumstances.
 To qualify for spousal support, the requesting spouse must demonstrate a genuine financial need, while the paying spouse must have the ability to meet those needs.

 Factors such as the duration of the marriage, the standard of living established during the marriage, the age and health of the parties, and the earning capacity of each spouse are considered when determining eligibility.
 Additionally, if one spouse sacrificed their career or education opportunities for the sake of the marriage or the care of children, they may have a stronger claim for spousal support.